 (Courtesy of Minard Coons)

-Couple of great color publicity photos of Ray 'Crash' Corrigan
+Left and above - a couple of great color publicity photos of Ray 'Crash' Corrigan.

 (Courtesy of Minard Coons)